November-time/November-time/README.md

  👋 Hi, I’m Oksana!

 I'm an investment analyst.
-I am studying product and systems analytics and want to develop in this area.
+I am studying data analysis and want to develop in this area.

 My contact email yyyysamara@gmail.com